timo-wilson24/MDP-Sleep/README.md

 - Nomination and selection for SHAPE (showcase of outstanding HSC Design and Technology projects)
 - 3rd in Technological Innovation category at the STANSW Young Scientist Awards
 - Grand Award (1st) as the STANSW Young Scientist of the Year
+- Ranked first in the AUSSEF competition
+- Project presented in NESA's 'Learning Lab' on the SHAPE website
+- Voted best project presentation at AUSSEF's face-to-face meeting (winning an Espresso display)